geersch/nestjs-getting-started/docs/02-rest-api.md

 nest g co quote car-insurance-quote --flat --no-spec
 ```

-This add a controller to our new module and automatically registers it in the `@Module()` decorator's `controllers` array.
-The `--flat` flag makes sure that the CLI does not create a new folder to contain the controller and the `--no-spec` flags specifies that we do not want to create a spec file containing e unit tests for this it (`quote.controller.spec.ts`).
-Unit tests are outside of the scope for this course.
+This adds a controller to our new module and automatically registers it in the `@Module()` decorator's `controllers` array.
+The `--flat` flag makes sure that the CLI does not create a new folder to contain the controller and the `--no-spec` flag specifies that we do not want to create a spec file containing e unit tests for this it (`quote.controller.spec.ts`).
+Unit tests are outside of the scope of this course.

 You will have noticed by now that each time when you generate something via the CLI it reports which files were created or updated.